Kagami/mpv.js/README.md

 This is unfortunate Chromium's [pepper_plugin_list.cc](https://chromium.googlesource.com/chromium/src/+/59.0.3036.3/content/common/pepper_plugin_list.cc#84) restriction.
 To workaround this relative path might be used.

 On Windows and Mac it can be done by changing working directory to the path where `mpvjs.node` is stored.
-Unfortunately you can't change CWD of renderer process on Linux because of zygote architecture so another fix is just `cd` to the plugin directory in your application's run script.
+Unfortunately you can't change CWD of renderer process on Linux inside main process because of zygote architecture so another fix is just `cd` to the plugin directory in your application's run wrapper script.

 `getPluginEntry` helper will give you plugin entry string with that fix applied.